 The global pandemic has exposed the fragility of sectors such as travel and tourism.
-Our recent work with a group of forward-thinking stakeholders, sought to understand the challenges and opportunities that conscious tourism can contribute to unlocking potential of their expansive site in Cambodia around the size of West Yorkshire.
+Our recent work with a group of forward-facing stakeholders, sought to understand the challenges and opportunities that conscious tourism can contribute to unlocking potential on their 230-hectare site in Cambodia.

-Around 25% of the Cambodian economy depends on tourism and travel (Oxford Economics), earning around US$4.92 billion through tourism last year alone (DW Reporting), making the sector’s recovery essential to the nation’s long-term growth and resilience.
-Dr. Tedros Adhanom Ghebreyesus, Director-General of the WHO, said recently that “the pandemic is a reminder of the intimate and delicate relationship between people and the planet” identifying the shift in health and environmental awareness that has led to new attitudes to travel and leisure and with it new market opportunities.
+Before 2020 around 25% of the Cambodian economy depended on tourism and travel (Oxford Economics), earning around US$4.92 billion through tourism last year alone (DW Reporting), making the sector’s recovery essential to the nation’s long-term growth and resilience.
+Dr. Tedros Adhanom Ghebreyesus, Director-General of the WHO, said that “the pandemic is a reminder of the intimate and delicate relationship between people and the planet” identifying the shift in health and environmental awareness that has led to new attitudes to travel and leisure and with-it new market opportunities.

-A localised approach is becoming increasingly important, considering sustainable inputs and processes in operations of hotels, hospitality, and the wider tourist offering.
+In line with a localised approach, looking at sustainable inputs and processes in the operations of hotels, hospitality, and the wider tourist offering become increasingly important.
 Travellers will be looking for trips where every aspect of experience is optimally designed to encourage and support healthy activity and eating habits.
 Importantly, there will be developments created around integrating fresh, organic, sustainable food production tapping into a global culinary tourism market valued at US1.8 BN in 2027 (Yahoo Finance).
-This exposes a market for sustainable and open sourced produce and food production all of which can diversify and strengthen local work and economy.
+This exposes a market for sustainable and open-sourced produce and food production all of which can diversify and strengthen local work and economy.

-Heta’s response to the client brief was informed by research that conveyed an increase in health and environmental consciousness that has transformed visitor attitudes towards travel and leisure.
-Our insights revealed opportunities throughout the masterplan to engage visitors and locals in the surrounding culture and community, environmental regeneration, health and wellness experiences and the ability to learn and teach artisanal crafts, local sustainability, caretaking and hospitality training.
-These programmes respond to market shifts as well as local need and in doing so has informed the zoning and architecture to deliver a proposition that facilitates conscious tourism that improves local opportunities and resilience.
+Heta’s response to our clients was informed by research that conveyed an increase in health and environmental consciousness that has transformed visitor attitudes towards travel and leisure.
+Our insights revealed opportunities throughout the masterplan to engage visitors and locals in the surrounding culture and community, environmental regeneration, health and wellness experiences and the ability to learn and teach artisanal crafts, local sustainability, caretaking, and hospitality training.
+These programmes respond to markets shifts as well as local need and in doing so has informed the zoning and architecture to deliver a proposition that facilitates conscious tourism that improves local opportunities and resilience.